Would You Give Up Arms For Wings?

 There in the center is the core place where I began the journey in 2018, and each year there is a new growth ring has appeared.

 For now, if you click under the main heading for Would You Give Up Arms for Wings, the versions of the project, and what I've been working through is evident.
-As well an essay outlining the process of how I found my way to the workable structure for my non-fiction-fiction intention was published by The Midwest Quarterly this spring.
+As well an essay outlining the process of how I found my way to the workable structure for my non-fiction-fiction intention was published by The Midwest Quarterly and a very long presentation Finding My Way To Creative Freedom at the Johnson County Library in Overland Park, Kansas.

 It's now 2026.
-I'm still looking for the people who will help me publish the book.
-The healing power of the project is now in a form to be shared.
+I'm looking for the way to bring the healing power of the project I've enjoyed into a form to be shared.
 The project is so rich and deep and wide.
 I've been swimming in the moments of the writing.
 It's been a beautiful flow.
 If you know Paulus, you aren't surprised by that.
 But if you don't know him, that's why I've written this book.
+Typically, and so I assumed the next step was to find a publisher and "publish" the book.
+I've worked on that.

 Tupelo Press says, "Would You Give Up Arms for Wings?
 A story inspired by the visionary life & writings of Paulus Berensohn is a fascinating, often luminous work that deftly intertwines genres and perspectives, lyricism with research, and offers much to think with in terms of how we create," but ultimately they had reached capacity and could not take on this title.